 We are still looking to welcome interns to our team this summer.
-Summer sessions begin in late May/ early June and run through the end of August/ early September.
+Summer sessions run from the end of May/ early-mid June and run through the end of August/early-mid September.
 We are actively checking for new applications and scheduling for interviews.
 Apply below!

 Sonoma County Wildlife Rescue is a non-profit organization.
 This is our mission statement:

 Sonoma County Wildlife Rescue is dedicated to: the rescue, rehabilitation, and release of sick, injured and orphaned wildlife; the promotion, understanding, appreciation, protection and conservation of wildlife through our Educational Outreach Programs and our advocacy efforts.
 Sonoma County Wildlife Rescue also makes charitable contributions to animal rescue and rehabilitation organizations as authorized by the Board.

 Our internships are set up to help us fulfill our mission statement and interns will contribute in all aspects of our statement throughout their internship.
 Each session is a minimum of 12 weeks.
 Interns will assist in any area that may be lacking help as well as accomplish regular duties each week.